openfga/openfga/README.md

 OpenFGA's PostgreSQL Storage Adapter was purposely built for OpenFGA.
 Auth0 is not using it in a production environment.

+OpenFGA's MySQL Storage Adapter was contributed to OpenFGA by @twintag.
+Auth0 is not using it in a production environment.

 The OpenFGA team will do its best to address all production issues with high priority.

 ## Contributing